 |

-| West Point was known as
+West Point was

 the Stony Creek Railroad.